 Do i need a referral?

 Do you accept third party claims / discounts?

 People who have their claim managed by Return to Work SA or a third party / insurance company, require a referral prior to the initial visit.
+Please come prepared to your consult with your claim number, insurance company name, and doctor referral.
 The consult cost will otherwise need to be covered privately.

 Yes we do accept claims through Return to Work SA or third party claims such as motor vehicle accidents.
 You will require a referral from a doctor or surgeon for your consult to be invoiced to the insurance company.

 We also accept Enhanced Primary Care (EPC) plans, which are allocated by general practitioners.
 They must be written for “Occupational Therapy”.
 There is a small gap payment for the consults.
 Consumables are not included.